GoogleCloudPlatform/nodejs-docs-samples/auth/README.md

 2. Set the environment variable `GOOGLE_CLOUD_PROJECT` to the project ID, and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the credential you're using.

-3. To run the individual auth.ts test, you can change the `system-test` parameter in `package.json` to `mocha system-test/auth.test.js --timeout=30000` and run:
+3. To run the individual auth.js test, you can do:

-        $ npm run test
+        $ MATCH=auth npm run test-single

 ## Downscoping with Credential Access Boundaries